wavesjs/waves-ui/README.md

 ```
 ```

 ## Goals and Features

-*waves.js - ui* is a library that proposes primitives to build interactive temporal visualizations of audio and timeseries data for in-browser rendering.
+*waves - ui* proposes primitives to build interactive temporal visualizations of audio and timeseries data for in-browser rendering.
 It has been designed by abstracting common features required in both music production environments and analysis authoring tools.
 Its main goal is to ease the development of audio-based web applications requiring interactive temporal visualizations.

-*ui* is part of the [waves.js](https://github.com/wavesjs/waves) library.
+Its components have been designed to easily create aligned superposed and/or juxtaposed representations of audio signals and related data streams such as audio descriptors, motion capture signals and descriptors as well as event or segmentation markers and annotations.

 ## Library Overview

-Here is a synthetic view of objects that compose the library, and their interconnections:
+Here is a synthetic view of the library components, and their interconnections:

-`Timeline` 1..n `Track` 1..n `Layer` and its associated `Shape`: `Waveform`, `Marker`, `Segment` ...
+`Timeline` 1⬄n `Track` 1⬄n `Layer` and its associated `Shape`: `Waveform`, `Marker`, `Segment` ...

 ### Timeline